 There are always categories presented during the Oscars which no one understands or know what to pick.
 For the most part, those are the technical awards that only mean things to the people who work in those films.
 However, the shorts, be they live action or animated typically get overlooked as well for not being in theaters for the consumption of the general public.
 Which is a real shame, because this is a very good year for animation on all fronts.

 Let’s take a look at the 2015 Academy Award Nominees for Best Animated Short.

 Webseries have become some of the most popular web content to date, accruing thousands of fans who obsessed over plots, actors, and GIFs.
 In the midst of the burgeoning era of these well-crafted and beloved series, many tried and failed to capture that same intensity.
 This one, Romance Of The Three Kitchens, deserved so much better.

 British humor and horror are two very, very different beasts from their American counterparts.
 Stemming from different culture norms, decades of history, and politics, the separation is clear cut and sometimes things get lost in translation.
 That doesn’t, however, mean that some of them can’t be damn funny and scary.
 Typically, anything Simon Pegg is in.

-Let’s take a look at Mulan: Rise of a Warrior.
+Let’s take a look at A Fantastic Fear of Everything.